-The paper is structured in six parts.
-In section one I briefly introduce Sen's capability approach before presenting, in section two, some important steps towards operationalising it.
-Building on this body of work, section three develops the Choice Framework as a further way of operationalising Methodological Sen's approach. implications are explored in section four before in section five the Choice Framework is applied in a case study of one particular individual's usage of the Internet in a telecentre in rural Chile.
-The final part points out limitations of the model, directions for further empirical research and calls for more theoretical work on the nature of the "development" element in ICT4D.
+The paper is structured in seven parts.
+In Section 2, I briefly introduce Sen's capability approach before presenting, in Section 3, some important steps towards operationalising it.
+Building on this body of work, Section 4 develops the Choice Framework as a further way of operationalising Sen's approach.
+Implications for research and planning in the field of ICT4D are explored in Section 5 before, in Section 6, the Choice Framework is applied in a case study of one particular individual's usage of the Internet in a telecentre in rural Chile.
+The final section points out limitations of the model, directions for further empirical research and calls for more theoretical work on the nature of the 'development' element in ICT4D.
 The paper concludes by highlighting some concrete implications this theoretical work may have for practitioners.

-II.
 EVOLVING THEORIES OF DEVELOPMENT

-Research located in the contested intellectual space that is 'development' needs to be able to answer the fundamental question of what is understood as development.
-Broadly speaking, debates in development studies range from positions which equate development with economic growth (e.g. [2], [3], [4], [5]) through to critical perspectives stressing that uneven development, dependency and inequality are inherent in capitalist development (e.g. [6], [7], [8], [9]) to ideas of alternative, bottom-up development recognising social and ecological as well as economic goals (e.g. [10], [11]), and radical "post-developmentalist" critiques that often dismiss the entire "development project" altogether (e.g. [12], [13]).
+Research positioned in the contested intellectual space that is 'development' needs to be able to answer the fundamental question of what is understood as development.
+Broadly speaking, debates in development studies range from positions which equate development with economic growth (e.g. Lewis, 1954; Myrdal, 1957; Hirschman, 1958; Rostow, 1960) through to critical perspectives stressing that uneven development, dependency and inequality are inherent in capitalist development (e.g. Frank, 1967; Dos Santos, 1970; Blomström and Hettne, 1984; Kay, 1989) to ideas of alternative, bottom-up development recognising social and ecological as well as economic goals (e.g. Nerfin, 1977; Chambers, 1983), and radical 'post-developmentalist' critiques that often dismiss the entire 'development project' altogether (e.g. Escobar, 1995; Rahnema and Bawtree, 1997).

-The most influential challenge to the mainstream growth-focused view of development has come from Amartya Sen's capability approach (also known as the capabilities approach) in which development is defined as "a process of expanding the real freedoms that people enjoy to lead the lives they have reason to value" [14].
+Arguably, the most influential challenge to the mainstream growth-focused view of development has come from Amartya Sen's capability (or capabilities) approach in which development is defined as 'a process of expanding the real freedoms that people enjoy' (Sen, 1999: 3) to 'lead the lives they have reason to value' (Sen, 1999: 293).
 His understanding focuses on development as freedom of choice.
-While this understanding of development is a minority position within institutions such as the World Bank [15], Sen's approach has influenced the development discourse and it provides a means of building a bridge between those working in international development organisations and researchers in academia.
+While such understandings of development are a minority position within institutions, such as the World Bank (Harriss, 2001), Sen's approach has influenced the development discourse and it provides a means of building a bridge between those working in international development organisations and researchers in academia.